The-Testament/thetestament/README.md

 - Offer Commentary: Provide insights, ask critical questions, or propose alternative viewpoints in issues and pull requests.
 - Translate and Adapt: Help make The Testament accessible to different cultures and languages, maintaining the core principles while respecting local contexts.
 - Spread the Word: Share this repository, start your own Assembly, and discuss these principles in your community, online forums, or with friends and family.
 We believe that by working together in an open-source manner—transparently, thoughtfully, and inclusively—we can establish a new kind of community that values reason, empathy, and collective well-being.
-Join us on The Path as we shape The Testament into a living, evolving guide for better, more compassionate human societies.
+Join us on **The Path** as we shape The Testament into a living, evolving guide for better, more compassionate human societies.

 <details>
 <summary>FAQ</summary>

 ## Is The Path a Religion
-- No, The Path is a movement.
-While religion has inspired great acts of kindness, art, and justice, its dangers lie in its misuse or when it becomes inflexible, exclusionary, or overly tied to power structures and The Path's mission is to separate from the Dogmatism, Absolutism, Exploitation of Fear and Guilt and Resistance to Change that religions breed and offer an ethical and moral path forward for society.
+- No, **The Path** is a movement.
+While religion has inspired great acts of kindness, art, and justice, its dangers lie in its misuse or when it becomes inflexible, exclusionary, or overly tied to power structures and **The Path**'s mission is to separate from the Dogmatism, Absolutism, Exploitation of Fear and Guilt and Resistance to Change that religions breed and offer an ethical and moral path forward for society.

 ## Does The Path Believe In God
 - The word "God" carries significant cultural and religious weight, often evoking anthropomorphic imagery or specific religious narratives that may not align with a scientific or philosophical understanding of ultimate reality.
 Terms like "The Source" or "Infinity" might better capture the abstract, unifying principle that underpins existence without the constraints of human-like attributes or religious dogma.
 These alternatives emphasize the origin, interconnectedness, and boundlessness of the cosmos while avoiding polarization or misunderstanding.
 However, if "God" is how you are comfortable referencing the ultimate force of our nature then that is fine.